Ezekiel's Tomb: Under the Islamic Caliphates

 Until the mid-20th century, over 5,000 Jews used to come to the tomb from Baghdad and other major cities during Passover.
-During this period, the tomb walls contained various inscriptions, including three poems honouring various donors.
+During this period, the tomb walls contained various inscriptions, including three poems honoring various donors.
 An adjoining room contained five tombs said to belong to five Rabbis who transmitted and wrote the Babylonian Talmud.
-Another room was referred to as "Elijah's Cave" and a third room contained the tombs belonging to Baghdad's prominent Daniel family, who were custodians of the site.
-A Hebrew plaque above the doorway dating from 1810 read "this is the tomb of our master Yehezkel the Prophet, son of Buzi the Kohen, may his merit shield us and all Israel.
-Amen."
+Another room was referred to as "Cave of Eliyahu" and a third room contained the tombs belonging to Baghdad's prominent Daniel family, who were custodians of the site.
+A Hebrew plaque above the doorway dating from 1810 read:This is the tomb of our master Ezekiel the Prophet, son of Buzi the Kohen, may his merit shield us and all Israel.
+Amen.